VirtualServer and VirtualServerRoute resources

 service The name of a service.
 The service must belong to the same namespace as the resource.
 If the service doesn’t exist, NGINX will assume the service has zero endpoints and return a 502 response for requests for this upstream.
 For NGINX Plus only, services of type ExternalName are also supported (check the prerequisites ). string Yes

 subselector Selects the pods within the service using label keys and values.
 By default, all pods of the service are selected.
 Note: the specified labels are expected to be present in the pods when they are created.
-If the pod labels are updated, the Ingress Controller will not see that change until the number of the pods is changed. map[string]string No
+If the pod labels are updated, NGINX Ingress Controller will not see that change until the number of the pods is changed. map[string]string No

 use-cluster-ip Enables using the Cluster IP and port of the service instead of the default behavior of using the IP and port of the pods.
 When this field is enabled, the fields that configure NGINX behavior related to multiple upstream servers (like lb-method and next-upstream) will have no effect, as NGINX Ingress Controller will configure NGINX with only one upstream server that will match the service Cluster IP. boolean No